In the UK, police records are kept on the Police National Computer for 100 years, and these can only be removed under certain circumstances.

 Police National Computer (PNC)

-In the UK, ‘expunging’ a spent conviction means removing it from certain background checks, such as DBS certificates, but not from your police record.
-This process, also known as ‘filtering’, is possible once a conviction becomes ‘spent’ under the Rehabilitation of Offenders Act 1974.
-The length of time it takes for a conviction to become spent depends on the sentence given and the age of the individual at the time of conviction.
+In the UK, expunging a spent conviction means removing it from certain background checks, such as DBS certificates, but not deleting it from the PNC.
+This filtering process is only possible once a conviction becomes spent under the Rehabilitation of Offenders Act 1974, which depends on the sentence and the person’s age at conviction.

 Local records